bbershadsky/MentorMirror/README.md

 My roadmap for MentorMirror includes exciting expansions that will make it even more powerful and accessible:

-**Expanded Voice Library**: I're working to add voice synthesis support for many more mentors, including historical figures, contemporary thought leaders, and international authors, creating a truly global library of writing voices.
+**Expanded Voice Library**: I'm working to add voice synthesis support for many more mentors, including historical figures, contemporary thought leaders, and international authors, creating a truly global library of writing voices.

 **Enhanced Content Sources**: Future versions will support additional content formats including YouTube transcripts, podcast transcriptions, social media posts, and academic papers, dramatically expanding the pool of potential mentors.

-**Collaborative Features**: I're developing sharing capabilities that will allow users to export and share mentor profiles, creating a community-driven library of writing styles and mentorship resources.
+**Collaborative Features**: I'm developing sharing capabilities that will allow users to export and share mentor profiles, creating a community-driven library of writing styles and mentorship resources.

 **Advanced Analytics**: Enhanced style analysis will include more sophisticated metrics like emotional progression, argument structure analysis, and comparative style evolution over time.

-**Ib Platform**: A browser-based version will make MentorMirror accessible to users who prefer web applications, with cloud-based processing and cross-device synchronization.

 **Multi-Language Support**: International expansion will include support for analyzing and emulating writing styles in multiple languages, opening up global literary traditions.

-**Integration Ecosystem**: I're planning integrations with popular writing tools like Notion, Google Docs, and Grammarly, allowing users to apply mentor styles directly in their existing workflows.
+**Integration Ecosystem**: I'm planning integrations with popular writing tools like Notion, Google Docs, and Grammarly, allowing users to apply mentor styles directly in their existing workflows.

-**Educational Partnerships**: I're exploring partnerships with educational institutions to create structured writing curricula built around MentorMirror's mentorship capabilities.
+**Educational Partnerships**: I'm exploring partnerships with educational institutions to create structured writing curricula built around MentorMirror's mentorship capabilities.

 **Mobile Applications**: Native mobile apps will bring MentorMirror's capabilities to smartphones and tablets, making mentorship accessible anywhere inspiration strikes.

 ## Features